Mistrial

 Track highlights: 3.
 "Outside" - 9.
 "I Remember You" - 10.
 "Tell It to Your Heart" (2,5 / 5)

-14th studio album by Lou Reed is one of his least favourable albums in his long career.
+14th studio album by Lou Reed follows two years after New Sensations (Apr.
+1984), and it's simply one of his least favourable albums in his long career.
 The production side is poor with excessive bass and drums - a bit late, but even Lou made his bad 1980s typical sound.
-The previous album New Sensations (1984) already showcased his interest for incorporating new musical influences but this is not good.
-He makes use of synths and drum programming in a strange mix of pop / rock, new wave, with elements from r&b, funk, and rap [!] (track #7 "The Original Wrapper" - a low point), which doesn't work (at all).
-Actually, I don't think I have ever listen the whole album through in one take.
+The previous album New Sensations already showcased his interest for incorporating new musical influences, which was a bit of a mixed bag but this is just bad.
+Lou Reed albums have often been either hits or misses, and this surely falls in the latter half as one of his poorest efforts.
+He makes use of synths and drum programming in a strange mix of pop / rock, new wave, and with elements from r&b, funk, and rap [!] (track #7 "The Original Wrapper" - another low point), which doesn't work (at all).
+Actually, I don't think, I have ever listened the whole album through in one take.

 [ allmusic.com 3 / 5, Chicago Tribune 2,5 / 5 stars ]